frymimori/php-pathfinder/README.md

 If the destination `"2"` can't be reached, the grid path is unmodified and the return value `$c[1]` is defined as `0`.

-The output from executing `php test.php` is the grid graph with the shortest path traversal spaces defined as `"4"`.
+The output from the command `php test.php` is the grid graph with the shortest path traversal spaces defined as `"4"`.

 ``` console
 php test.php